pierlo-upitup/marathon-groups-sanitizer/README.md

 # Marathon Groups JSON Sanitizer

-A basic script to convert the raw `/groups` output to a re-deployable JSON file.
+A basic script to convert the raw `/groups` output from a running [Marathon](ttps://github.com/mesosphere/marathon) instance to a re-deployable JSON file.

 # Setup